polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 other similar mechanisms that changes the position of your computer's _"execution pointer"_.
 Conditional branching implies to changing the position of the execution pointer, according to some condition.
 Typically this implies constructs such as `if`, `else`, `goto` etc in traditional programming languages.
-Magic Lambda contains the following branching slots.
+Hyperlambda contains the following branching slots by default.

 ### [if]

 This is the Hyperlambda equivalent of `if` from other programming languages.
-It allows you to test for some condition, and evaluate a lambda object, only if the condition evaluates to true. **[if]** must be given exactly two arguments.
+It allows you to test for some condition, and evaluate a lambda object, only if the condition evaluates to true. **[if]** must be given two arguments.
 The first argument can be anything, including a slot invocation - But its second argument must be its **[.lambda]** argument.
 The **[.lambda]** node will be evaluated as a lambda object, only if the first argument to **[if]** evaluates to boolean true.
 Below is an example.